Biological Sciences

 Geographic Diversity

-Students from other countries are interested in Biological Sciences, too.
+Americans aren’t the only ones with an interest in Biological Sciences.
 About 2.7% of those with this major are international students.

 Amount of Education Required for Careers Related to Biological Sciences

-Some careers associated with biological sciences require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with biological sciences may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for biological sciences careers below.